-Note 1 - Organization and Liquidity
+Note 1 - Organization, Liquidity and Impact of COVID-19

 CaliberCos Inc., a Delaware corporation, and its consolidated subsidiaries (collectively, the "Company", "Caliber", "we", "our", and "us"), is an asset manager of private equity real estate funds and provider of a full suite of traditional real estate services.
 The Company was formed in November 2014, and originally began as Caliber Companies, LLC, an Arizona limited liability company, which commenced operations in January 2009.
 Our real estate asset management business includes the management of our own self syndicated private equity real estate funds and direct real estate investments in residential, commercial, and hospitality assets.
 We also provide capital raising services to the private equity real estate funds we manage.
-The Company provides real estate services for assets it manages, as well as for third party customers, including construction, development, real estate brokerage, and property management services.
-In addition to providing asset management and real estate services, the Company owns a portfolio of single-family homes which are held for rental and/or sale.
-Our business is organized into eight reportable segments, which we analyze in two categories (i) real estate services (Fund Management, Construction & Development, Property Management and Real Estate Brokerage) and (ii) real estate operations (Hospitality, Residential, Commercial, and Diversified).
-As of December 31, 2019, we had operations in Alaska, Arizona, Colorado, Nevada and Utah.
+The Company provides real estate services for assets it manages, as well as for third party customers, including development and construction, real estate brokerage, and property management services.
+In addition to providing asset management, which we analyze in two categories (i) real estate services (Fund Management, Development and Construction, Property Management and Real Estate Brokerage) and (ii) Real Estate Operations (Hospitality, Residential, Commercial, and Utah.

 In general, our private equity real estate funds are organized as operating partnerships, in which multiple unrelated passive investors own partnership interests.
 In addition, we are designated as the manager and/or general partner of the partnership.
 Depending on the legal structure and arrangements between us and the funds, we may or may not consolidate the partnerships for financial reporting purposes.
-For funds in which we are determined to be the controlling party for financial reporting purposes, the fund is consolidated, and the passive investors' ownership is presented as noncontrolling interest in the accompanying consolidated financial statements.
+For funds in which we are determined to be the controlling party or primary beneficiary for financial reporting purposes, the fund is consolidated, and the passive investors' ownership is presented as noncontrolling interest in the accompanying consolidated financial statements.
 For funds in which we are not determined to be the controlling party for financial reporting purposes, the fund is not consolidated, and any fees earned from the fund are included in fund management revenue in the accompanying consolidated financial statements.
 See Note 2 - Summary of Significant Accounting Policies for more detail.

-In December 2019, the Company filed a Form 1-A related to a Regulation A offering ("Reg A Offering").
-Reg A is an exemption to the securities registration requirement found in the Securities Act of 1933 which allow private companies to make exempt public offerings of up to \$50 million in securities, as required by the Jumpstart Our Business Startups Act.
-Concurrently with the Reg A Offering, the Company entered into an agreement with SI Securities, LLC regarding the Company's proposed offering of Series B preferred stock ("Series B") convertible into Class A common stock pursuant to the Reg A Offering.
-In January and February 2020, the Company made amendments to and refiled its Form 1-A to its Reg A Offering.
-The offering was subsequently qualified by the Securities and Exchange Commission in February 2020.
+In December 2019, the Company filed a Form 1-A related to a Regulation A offering ("Reg A+ Offering").
+A Reg A+ Offering is an exemption to the securities registration requirement found in the Securities Act of 1933 which allows private companies to make exempt public offerings of up to \$50 million in securities, as required by the Jumpstart Our Business Startups Act.
+Concurrently with the Reg A+ Offering, the Company entered into an agreement with SI Securities, LLC regarding the Company's proposed offering of Series B preferred stock ("Series B") convertible into Class A common stock pursuant to the Reg A+ Offering.
+In January and February 2020, the Company made amendments to and refiled its Form 1-A to its Reg A+ Offering.
+The offering was subsequently qualified by the Securities and Exchange Commission ("SEC") in February 2020 and June 2020.
+See Note 13 - Preferred Stock for additional details relating to our Series B offered through the Reg A+ Offering.